en-wl/wordlist/README.md

 `scowl-pre.txt` with the other files in the `data/` directory using the `combine.py` Python script.

-To add new entries to SCOWL you should generally add the info to `data/extra`.
+To add new entries to the database you should generally add the info to `data/extra`.
 Words added to this file will get the `[extra]` tag.
 If a word is special in some way, for example a neologism, then the word can be added to `data/signature` instead to have the `[+]` tag applied.
 Both these files are in the _merge_ format.